YieldHarbor/defi-app/README.md

-# YieldHarbor Finance
+YieldHarbor Finance is a decentralized financial protocol designed for the Sui blockchain.
+It allows users to tokenize their liquid staking assets, providing them with more flexible options for managing their staked assets and capitalizing on market volatility.
+Here's an overview of YieldHarbor Finance, its components, and how it works:

+## Protocol Overview

-YieldHarbor is a permissionless yield tokenization protocol for liquid staking assets on Sui blockchain that enables new strategies for staking and provides additional tools for users to capitalize on market volatility.
-Stakers can hedge their risk by lock in today's APR rate and selling their yield in advance.
-Non-stakers can perform arbitrage on the APYs by trading these future yield tokens through our exchange platform.
+- Permissionless Yield Tokenization: YieldHarbor is a permissionless protocol that enables users to tokenize their liquid staking assets on the Sui blockchain.

+- Staking Strategies: YieldHarbor introduces new strategies for staking, allowing users to hedge their risk by locking in today's APR rate and selling their yield in advance.

+- Arbitrage Opportunities: Non-stakers can perform arbitrage by trading future yield tokens on YieldHarbor's exchange platform.

+## Derivative Tokens

-The system has two types of derivative tokens created by the timelock vault.
-The first type is for stakers who want to lock in their yield.
-They must deposit liquid staking assets and will receive principal tokens, which include future yield.
-They can then either wait until the vault matures to redeem their deposit or sell it on the marketplace, possibly at a discount to attract other buyers.
+YieldHarbor introduces two types of derivative tokens created by the timelock vault:

+1. Principal Tokens (HYT): These tokens are for stakers who want to lock in their yield.
+Stakers deposit liquid staking assets and receive principal tokens, which include future yield.
+They can either wait until the vault matures to redeem their deposit or sell it in the marketplace.

-The second type is the yield token, which allows anyone to speculate on APR volatility.
-Holders of yield tokens will be able to claim yield from the surplus when the APR is on the rise.
+2. Yield Tokens (YT): These tokens allow anyone to speculate on APR volatility.
+Holders of yield tokens can claim yield from the surplus when the APR is on the rise.

 ## Background

-The first version aims to support Staked SUI objects, a new asset class introduced after the SIP-6 updates.
-When stakers stake SUI tokens with a validator, they receive Staked SUI objects as receipts.
-These objects can be traded and transferred to someone else but with certain restrictions.
-Staked SUI objects are considered semi-NFT, which means an object obtained from Pool A cannot be merged with one from Pool B.
+YieldHarbor initially supports Staked SUI objects, a new asset class introduced after SIP-6 updates.
+Staked SUI objects are semi-NFTs obtained when stakers stake SUI tokens with a validator.
+These objects can't be merged across different pools, and their rewards vary among pools.

-As staking rewards differ among different staking pools, we cannot directly convert Staked SUI objects into fungible tokens.
-Therefore, we need a solution that can efficiently consolidate staking rewards from various pools into a reliable average APR across all staking pools and must have a mechanism to ensure the accuracy of APR over time.
+To consolidate rewards from different staking pools efficiently and determine an accurate average APR, YieldHarbor employs a unique mechanism.

-## Principal Token
+## Principal Token (HYT)

-The Principal Token is the primary token serving token holders who seek to lock up their APR at today's rates.
-For example, if you are holding a Staked SUI object with a 4% APR, you will need to wait 1 year to receive a profit of 4%.

-YieldHarbor provides timelock vaults, each with a fixed maturity date.
-It can tokenize liquid staking assets along with future yield into fungible derivative tokens called HYT that can be traded on any decentralized exchange and/or partially transferred to anyone.
+- Principal Tokens (HYT) represent liquid staking assets and future yield.
+- HYT tokens are created in timelock vaults with fixed maturity dates.

-Before the vault matures, it accumulates yield from the staking protocol or validator node to provide coverage for all distributed HYT tokens.
-This ensures that when the vault matures, HYT holders can redeem the locked assets back at a 1:1 ratio.
+- Before maturity, the vault accumulates yield from the staking protocol or validator node, ensuring that HYT holders can redeem assets at a 1:1 ratio when the vault matures.

-In the details of the timelock vault for Staked SUI objects, there will be a shared function that anyone can call.
-When this function is executed, the vault will unstake all locked Staked SUI objects for SUI tokens and rewards.
-The rewards will be added to the reward pool and the remaining Staked SUI objects will be restaked on the validator node.
+- A shared function can be executed to unstake locked Staked SUI objects, add rewards to the pool, and restake remaining Staked SUI objects if the APR remains fixed.

-If the APR remains fixed until the vault matures, all SUI tokens in the reward pool will cover all the future yield that has been minted as HYT earlier.
-However, this scenario is unlikely.
-To sustain the reward supply with dynamic yield, we'll depend on the yield token, which will be explained in the next section.

-### Marketplace
+## Marketplace for HYT

-HYT is a fungible token that can be traded on any exchange, including YieldHarbor's marketplace, which we have prepared with an orderbook-based system for users.
-Since HYT represents the future value of Staked SUI, sellers may have the option to set a discount to attract potential buyers and the AMM may not be suitable for this purpose.
+- HYT is a fungible token that can be traded on any exchange, including YieldHarbor's marketplace.
+- Sellers can set discounts to attract buyers, making an orderbook-based system more suitable.

-### Burning Process
+## Burning Process for HYT

-The burning of HYT tokens can be broken down into two scenarios, before and after the vault matures.

-When the vault matures, HYT token holders can redeem the original assets at a 1:1 ratio.
-However, if the vault has not matured, to exit the position, you must acquire YT tokens equivalent to the remaining future yield not yet acquired by the vault.
+- When the vault matures, HYT token holders can redeem their assets at a 1:1 ratio.
+- If the vault hasn't matured, exiting the position requires acquiring YT tokens equivalent to the remaining future yield not yet acquired by the vault.

-## Yield Token
+## Yield Token (YT)

-The yield token is a support token that helps stabilize the reward pool and ensures it has sufficient assets to return to the staker.
-Each vault has its own set of YT tokens, and the entire supply will be minted at the time of vault generation and instantly topping up the AMM's liquidity pool.
+- YT tokens help stabilize the reward pool and ensure sufficient assets for stakers.
+- YT tokens are minted at the time of vault generation and supply liquidity to the AMM's pool.

-YT primarily targets individuals interested in speculating on APR.
-During an uptrend in APR, YT holders can claim excess yields at their convenience until the vault matures.
-During APR declines, LP tokens are converted into rewards to cover HYT holder yields.
-In fact, liquidity providers profit during rising APR conditions but may face losses during downturns.
+- YT primarily targets speculators interested in APR changes.
+- YT holders can claim excess yields during APR uptrends, converting LP tokens into rewards during downtrends.

-### Marketplace
+## Marketplace for YT

-YT utilizes an AMM for instant trading of YT tokens without the need to wait for someone to create orders.
-The token price is determined by supply and demand.
+- YT utilizes an AMM for instant trading without order creation, with token price determined by supply and demand.

-### Burning Process

-There is no burning process for YT.

-## Repository structure

-The project using a monorepo structure consists of 2 packages using [Lerna](https://lerna.js.org).

-- `client`: the frontend application made with [React](https://react.dev/), TailwindCSS, Sui.js and Suiet's wallet-kit
-- `move`: contains Move-based smart contracts

 ## Contract Overview

+The project employs a monorepo structure with two packages:

+- `client`: The frontend application built with React, TailwindCSS, Sui.js, and Suiet's wallet-kit.
+- `move`: Contains Move-based smart contracts for the protocol's core functionality.

+Key smart contracts include:

-- `staked_sui.move` - A mock Staked SUI object for testing on the Testnet system.
+- `staked_sui.move`: A mock Staked SUI object for testing on the Testnet system.
-- `vault.move` - The timelock vault, 1 mil. yield tokens (YT) will be minted and sent to the AMM object for YT circulation at the time of generation.
-Principal tokens (HYT) will be minted when a staker deposits the Staked SUI object into the vault plus additional HYT estimated to be generated until the vault matures, as per the APR stated in the Oracle contract.
+- `vault.move`: The timelock vault that mints HYT and manages principal tokens.
-- `oracle.move` - The Oracle contract, only authorized wallets can update the APR value observed from an external source and update on every epoch.
+- `oracle.move`: The Oracle contract for APR value updates.
-- `marketplace.move` - An Orderbook-based marketplace for trading HYT.
+- `marketplace.move`: An orderbook-based marketplace for trading HYT.
-- `amm.move` - An AMM-based marketplace for trading YT.
+- `amm.move`: An AMM-based marketplace for trading YT tokens.

+YieldHarbor Finance offers a comprehensive ecosystem for managing liquid staking assets and capitalizing on APR fluctuations on the Sui blockchain.

 ## Getting started